PhilipYip1988/python-tutorials/numpy_library/readme.md

   </tr>
 </table>

 This can be seen when indexing into the `ndarray`.
 Indexing for the column can be carried out using square brackets and supplying `[nrow, ncol]` where `ncol` is the last index and `nrow` is the second last index.
-This is analogous to the behaviour of the `shape` `tuple`:
+This is analogous to the behaviour of the `shape` tuple:

 ```python
 In [37]: col[1]